edsonencinas/SnortGuide/README.md

-# How to Install and Configure Snort and Open-source IPS/IDS
+# How to Install and Configure Snort, an Open-source IPS/IDS

 ### Introduction